Answer this question: how much time to you have?

 b) You’d like someone else to manage the project and you’re okay with a relaxed itinerary ———> Gold itinerary planning

-c) You’re happy to do it yourself, just not sure where to begin / suffering from information overload / traveling next week / need guidance and tailored recommendations ——–> Coaching
+c) You’re happy to do it yourself, just not sure where to begin / suffering from information overload / traveling next week / need guidance and tailored recommendations AND you have 40 – 80 hours to dedicate to planning your own trip ——–> Coaching

 d) You just need an hour or two of time to give advice on an existing itinerary ——–> hourly consulting (contact Madeline at email@example.com)